 Not too many shooters give much thought to the diminutive .22 Short rimfire cartridge; it’s very small, has short range, and a very light bullet.
-But what if those shooters were actually missing out on something interesting and rather important to the shooting world by ignoring this tiny little round?
+But what if those shooters were actually missing out on something interesting?
+Many shooters know 22 short ammo is important to the shooting world, you should too.
+Don’t miss out on the fun by ignoring this tiny little round.

 .22 Short Quick Answer Box: